Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: Introduction

 Modern telescopes are taking increasingly large amounts of data resulting in surveys of hundreds to thousands of square degrees containing millions of astronomical objects.
 Upcoming telescopes such as the Vera C. Rubin Observatory\footnote{\url{https://www.lsst.org/}} \citep{Ivezic2019} and the Square Kilometre Array\footnote{\url{https://www.skatelescope.org/}} will produce reduced datasets on the scale of petabytes.
 One of the most tantalising prospects of these datasets is the detection of rare and previously undiscovered astrophysical objects and phenomena, known as anomalies.
 In the past, groundbreaking and unexpected discoveries have been made when a human analysing data noticed something unusual.
 However as data quantities increase, human monitoring for anomalies becomes intractable.

 One solution to this problem is to crowd-source anomaly detection with citizen science.
 Galaxy Zoo \citep{lintott2008, lintott2011} is an excellent example of citizen science where over 50000 participants have taken part to visually classify thousands of galaxies, including taking note when something odd is observed about the galaxy.
-While citizen science has a critical role to play in the exploration and exploitation of large datasets, few citizens can replace an expert, particularly when the task is as ill-defined as looking for anomalies that may have never been seen before.
-Additionally, datasets are quickly growing too large for even large teams of citizens to exhaustively study.
+While citizen science has a critical role to play in the exploration and exploitation of large datasets, few citizens can replace an expert, particularly when the task is as ill-defined as looking for anomalies that may have never been seen before. \ml{Many astronomical data types, such as spectra or light curves, can be complex and challenging for citizens to interpret.} Additionally, datasets are quickly growing too large for even large teams of citizens to exhaustively study.

 Machine learning has become extremely popular in astronomy and other fields as a powerful tool for automating many complex tasks that were previously done by humans.
 The use of machine learning for anomaly detection has seen a rapid increase, particularly in the past two years, as scientists grapple with expanding data volumes.